bafiam/bafiam-bot/README.md

 - celluloid-io ==> Acts as a server;allowing for concurrent processing

-- dotenv ==> Enable us to load and run the bot from the config as well as load the enviroment variables
+- dotenv ==> Enable us to load and run the bot from the config as well as load the environment variables

-- rest-client ==> A simple HTTP and REST client to enable us process the url and get the data needed.
+- rest-client ==> A simple HTTP and REST client to enable us to process the URL and get the data needed.

-- rspec ==> For unit testing though in our case, we will be utilising the rspec from the slack-ruby-box and integratig them into our bot.
+- RSpec ==> For unit testing though in our case, we will be utilizing the RSpec from the slack-ruby-box and integrating them into our bot.

 ## Contact